 This report contains a number of projections and statements about our expected financial condition, operating results, and business plans and objectives.
 These statements reflect management's estimates based upon our current goals, in light of management's knowledge of existing circumstances and expectations about future developments.
 Statements about expectations and future performance are "forward looking statements" within the meaning of applicable securities laws, which describe our goals, objectives and anticipated performance.
-These statements can be identified by words such as "anticipate," "believe," "expect," "intend" and similar expressions.
+These statements can be identified by words such as "anticipate," "expect," "intend" and similar expressions.
 These statements are inherently uncertain, and some or all of these statements may not come to pass.
 Accordingly, you should not interpret these statements as promises that we will perform at a given level or that we will take any or all of the actions we currently expect to take.
-Our future actions, as well as our actual performance, will vary from our current expectations, and under various circumstances these variations may be material and adverse.
+Our future actions, as well as our actual aperformance, will vary from our current expectations, and under various circumstances these variations may be material and adverse.
 Some of the factors that may cause our actual operating results and financial condition to fall short of our expectations are set forth in the part of this report entitled "Risk Factors" in Item 1A above.
-Some of the issues that may have an adverse and material impact on our business, operating results and financial condition include economic conditions that affect consumer demand for our products and the prices we receive for them both domestically and overseas, particularly in certain parts of Asia; government regulation that affects our ability to access our timberlands and harvest logs from those lands; factors that affect the timing and amounts realized from the sales, if any, of our real estate holdings; the implications of significant indirect sales to overseas customers, including regulatory and tax matters; the effect of financial market conditions on our investment portfolio and related liquidity; environmental and land use regulations that limit our ability to harvest timber and develop property; access to debt financing by our customers as well as ourselves; the impacts of climate change and natural disasters on our timberlands and on surrounding areas; and the potential impacts of fluctuations in foreign currency rates as they affect demand for our products.
-From time to time we identify other risks and uncertainties in our other filings with the Securities and Exchange Commission.
-The forward-looking statements in this report reflect our estimates and expectations as of the date of the report, and unless required by law, we do not undertake to update these statements as our business operations and environment change.
+Some of the issues that may have an adverse and material impact on our business, operating results and financial condition include economic conditions that affect consumer demand for our products and the prices we receive for them both domestically and overseas, particularly in certain parts of Asia; government regulation that affects our ability to access our timberlands and harvest logs from those lands; factors that affect the timing and amounts realized from the sales, if any, of our real estate holdings; the implications of significant indirect sales to overseas customers, including regulatory and tax matters; the effect of financial market conditions on our investment portfolio and related liquidity; environmental and l